jacky-labs-26/kinga-ethical-blocker/README.md

 ## Principles

 - Your calls.
 Your rules.
-- Block with context, not just silence
+- Block with context not just silence
 - Smart enough to protect you.
 Humble enough to let you decide.
 - Ethical by design.
 Private by default.